This blog may contain affiliate links. Read our disclosure policy for more info.

 Franz Josef is around 3.5 hours from Wanaka to the south and around 3 hours from Punakaiki to the north.
 The road trip from Wanaka to Franz Josef is one of the most popular drives on the South Island.

 The town of Franz Josef sits on the western side of the Southern Alps and is surrounded by glaciers.
-The two most popular in the area are the Franz Josef Glacier and Fox Glacier.
+The two most popular in the area is the Franz Josef Glacier and Fox Glacier.
 Both can be viewed for free via short walking tracks in the area.

 In town, you’ll find a small grocery store, lots of restaurants and cafes as well as a fuel station and DOC visitor center.
 Franz Josef has everything visitors require on a road trip around NZ.